 - Have job security knowing your position can’t be outsourced.

-- Work as your own boss and run your own profitable business.
+- Become your own boss and own your own profitable business.

-Career Explorer says that technicians who have expertise with tablets, electronics and troubleshooting will be in big demand as equipment updates.
+Career Explorer reports that technicians who can work with tablets, electronics and troubleshooting will be in large demand as equipment becomes more technologically advanced.

-Another perk of working in HVAC is little to no instructional debt.
+Another benefit of working in HVAC is little to no instructional debt.

-According to Midwest Technical Institute, attending a technical or trade school usually is around $15,000.
-A community college often is around $5,000 annually.
-By comparison, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, attending a technical or trade school often runs around $15,000.
+A community college usually runs around $5,000 annually.
+In comparison, the average student debt for a bachelor’s degree is $25,921.

-Average Salary for HVAC Technicians and Other HVAC Careers
+Potential Compensation for {Professional Technicians|Technicians|Full-Time Technicians and Other Careers in HVAC

 HVAC manager, $72,515 average salary